bartificer/programming-by-stealth/docs/pbs67.md

 $('input, textarea', $shareForm).on('invalid', enableShareValidation);
 ```

-For the login form I decided to use full custom Bootstrap validation with popover notifications in order to earn the offered extra credit.
+For the login form, I decided to use full custom Bootstrap validation with popover notifications in order to earn the offered extra credit.
 [The documentation for validation tooltips can be found here](http://getbootstrap.com/docs/4.1/components/forms/#tooltips).

 The fist step in accomplishing this is disabling the standard HTML5 form validation messages by adding the `novalidate` attribute to the relevant `<form>` tag.

 Next, I added a `<div>` that will serve as a tooltip with a validation message whenever the form is validated and found to be invalid.
-Invalid tooltip into the input group.
 This `<div>` needs to be added inside the input group but not as the first or last element.
 I added it after the inputs but before the `input-group-append`.

 The documentation clearly states that the tooltip must be contained within an HTML element with CSS `position` property `relative`.
 I achieved this by adding an inline style to the input group itself to set its `position` to `relative`.